murchie85/twitterCyberMonitor/README.md

 ![image](assets/infosec/TWEETS.png)
 <br></br>
-The most popular user is: **CREWcrew**
+The most popular user is: **AOC**

-## The Supreme Court voted 8-1 against Trump on January 6th documents.

-The one vote to block investigators from getti… https://t.co/VQoQ5IecAS
+## Truly bizarre how in Washington it’s totally allowed + acceptable to accept hundreds of thousands in fossil fuel mo… https://t.co/POxCtaBAla